-Ten people, including suspected assailant, killed in Ohio shooting
+Ten people, including gunman, killed in Ohio mass shooting

 The Ohio shooting was the third major outbreak of U.S. gun violence, coming seven days after a teenager killed three people with an assault rifle at a food festival in Northern California before taking his own life.

-Pope Francis condemned the attacks on “defenseless people” in the U.S. shootings in his Sunday message and blessing from St Peter’s Square.
+Pope Francis condemned the attacks on “defenseless people” in the U.S. shootings in his Sunday message and blessing from St. Peter’s Square.

 The Dayton Daily News said the latest shooting occurred at or near a tavern called Ned Peppers Bar.